Mergifyio/mergify/docs/source/merge-action.rst

 When several pull request are ready to be merged and the `strict` option is enabled, Mergify needs to merge serially.
-To do that, it handles a `merge gqueue`.
+To do that, it handles a `merge queue`.
 This queue can be seen from your dashboard:

 .. figure:: _static/merge-queue.png
    :alt: The strict merge queue